Advanced-computer-lab-2024/Very-good/README.md

 ### ScreenShot of postman where we test the API route post http://localhost:4000/api/products/ , that should return a success message in the response body (creating a product , takes a json body )
 ![Did so Correctly](test2.png)
-### ScreenShot of postman where we test the API route patch http://localhost:4000/api/products/672d71cb7b921bfd1bbe84de/archive,that should return the product and a success message after being Archived (archiving a product , takes the product id as a parameter in the link )
+### ScreenShot of postman where we test the API route patch http://localhost:4000/api/products/672d71cb7b921bfd1bbe84de/archive ,that should return the product and a success message after being Archived (archiving a product , takes the product id as a parameter in the link )
 ![Did so Correctly](test3.png)

 ## How to Use